wustlcse237sp20/project-pong-command-line-edition/README.md

 - Since our project is a series of games, we cannot use Unit Tests.
 This is because Unit Tests are designed to tests functions once.
 - Our tests need to continously run to ensure things are valid throughout the duration of the game where things are constantly moving around changing values.
 - Our tests constantly run while you play the game and print out how many tests pass to the command line.
+- Our DesktopLauncher doesn't have a test because it is LibGDX generated code.
+We didn't write it.
+- He mentions that UI classes don't need tests, are game is basically all UI but we wrote the tests mentioned above.

 ## Iteration / User Stories
 ***1. Iteration 1***